Meet Jane Whitehurst

 What first attracted me to our farm was the big pasture on the east side of the property.
 I envisioned myself cantering across the flat grassy land.
 Throughout the property are clusters of large oak trees.
 The barn is nestled into one of these clusters and the trees keep the barn cool in the summer.
 There is always a breeze blowing down the center aisle.
 Even though we are close to a watershed area and are surrounded by cypress heads, our land is extremely dry.
 In the summer our horses don’t have trouble with wet feet.
 Where most areas that surround us will have standing water; even after a gully-washer we are puddle-free.

 Our farm is a work in progress and although we have made lots of improvements we still have many projects ahead of us.
 Fortunately, Mark is quite handy and he can do a lot of the work himself.
-On most weekend days, you will hear saws, compressors, and air tools as he works on his side business Tack Carts www.tackcarts.com.
-Mark looks forward to retiring from his other job so he can go full force into his next career, making excellent wood products for equestrians.
+Mark is recently retired from his job with Pinellas County Schools and can now devote that time to his business.
+Tack carts makes equestrian wood products such as saddle stands, tack carts and bridle holders.
+Another part of his business is making Adirondack chairs.
+Please visit his website www.tackcarts.com

 I am truly blessed to have my own country paradise but also be close to the conveniences of the city.
 Our location is perfect for those who live or work in north Pinellas, west Hillsborough, or south Pasco counties.
 Come and check us out!!!